Sheriefshabaa/Sheriefshabaa/README.md

 ###

 <p align="left">This is Sherif!
 An enthusiast backend software engineer.
-Interested in building cutting-edge web applications and services using JAVA EE and its related Framework (i.e. Spring).<br>Has a focused, detail-oriented, and adaptable mentality.
+Interested in building cutting-edge web applications and services using Spring Freamework.<br>Has a focused, detail-oriented, and adaptable mentality.
 Adopting the Agile mentality to optimize the development process and work in cross-functional teams.</p>

 ###